qmacro/qmacro.github.io/src/posts/2024-11-08-flattening-the-hierarchy-with-mixins.md

 Nothing untoward here, and of course we can appreciate the [use of aspects][4] with the `:` shortcut syntax.

-With the arrival of the middle layer team and their requirement to have the core layer `BusinessObject` have another element relating to their `User` entity definition which looked like this, in their `middle.cds` file:
+Now the middle layer team arrives with their requirement to have the core layer `BusinessObject` have another element relating to their `User` entity definition which looked like this, in their `middle.cds` file:

 ```cds
 entity Users {